Aalto-CFD/DLBFoam/README.md

 - **Intel-MKL**:  We recommend Intel-MKL libraries to be used together with DLBFoam whenever you are working on machines with Intel-based architecture.
 See further information and installation guidelines for  [Intel-MKL](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html).
 Note that DLBFoam assumes, that the ```MKLROOT``` environment variable is set to represent the installation path according to the standard library installation scripts.

-- **OpenBLAS**: Another option is to utilise [OpenBLAS](https://www.openblas.net/) library which includes LAPACK routines.
-In this case, DLBFoam assumes that the ```OPENBLAS_INSTALL_ROOT``` environment variable is set to represent the OpenBLAS installation path succesfully.
+- **OpenBLAS**: Another option is to utilise [OpenBLAS](https://www.openblas.net/) library, which includes LAPACK routines.
+In this case, DLBFoam assumes that the ```OPENBLAS_INSTALL_ROOT``` environment variable is set to represent the OpenBLAS installation path successfully.

 - **Standalone**: A standalone installation may be a good idea if you are on your personal workstation and not on a cluster.
 You can see if you have the necessary lapacke dependency by e.g. executing ```ldconfig -p | grep "liblapacke"```.
 In case not, on debian systems you could e.g. install the requirements (including header files) by: